Skip to content

 • The arrangement of threaded mounting holes on the back of TVs

-• The distance between these holes (measured in millimeters)
+• The distance between those holes (in millimeters - always metric)

 • The thread size and depth for mounting screws

-This standardization means you can buy a TV from Samsung, a mount from a separate manufacturer, and be confident they’ll work together—as long as the VESA patterns match.
+This standardization means you can buy a TV from Samsung, a mount from a separate manufacturer, and be confident they’ll bolt together - as long as the VESA patterns match.
+Samsung publishes their model-specific VESA specs on their TV support pages, LG on the LG TV support hub, and Sony on the Sony Bravia support site.

 How VESA Patterns Work